vnuu/soc-alert-triage-and-automation-pipeline/README.md

 ## Summary & Skills Gained

-The project involved deploying a Windows 10 VM to simulate credential dumping via Mimikatz, with Wazuh configured for Sysmon log ingestion and custom detection rules to identify malicious activity.
-Alerts were forwarded using Filebeat to TheHive, where Shuffle automated alert enrichment with VirusTotal API integration.
-This environment enabled hands-on experience in developing detection logic, SIEM-to-SOAR integration, and automated incident response workflows typical of modern SOC operations.
+This project deployed a Windows 10 VM to simulate credential dumping using Mimikatz.
+Wazuh was configured to ingest Sysmon logs with custom detection rules to identify malicious activity.
+Alerts were forwarded via Filebeat to TheHive, while Shuffle automated alert enrichment through VirusTotal API integration.
+This setup provided hands-on experience in developing detection logic, integrating SIEM with SOAR platforms, and building automated incident response workflows typical of modern SOC operations.

 **Skills Learned:**
 - Sysmon configuration and event log analysis for attack detection